ilhanklisura/FinTrackAI/README.md

 2. Set up the database:

-   - Create a MySQL database and update the connection string in the `appsettings.json` file.
+   - Create an MSSQL database and update the connection string in the `appsettings.json` file.

    ```json
    "ConnectionStrings": {